31vi5/DocumentTagReplacer/README.md

 # DocumentTagReplacer

-PHP library that can replace tags in documents, currently only doc and docx files.
-Built upon PHPWord.
+PHP library that can replace tags in documents, currently only docx files.

+Built with PHPWord.